zero804/krossword/README.md

 Krossword
 ====================
-A crossword puzzle game and editor for KDE.
+A crossword puzzle game and editor.
-It's based on [KrossWordPuzzle][1] by Friedrich Pülz.
-The development has stopped since many years and the original author is unreacheable (various attempts to contact him).
+It's based on [KrossWordPuzzle][1] by Friedrich Pülz because the development had stopped and the original author was unreacheable.

+Since version 0.18.3 alpha 4 it's ported to Qt5/KF5, but consider it as a preview requiring still a lot of work.

 General aims of the project:

- - maintain and simplify the codebase
+ - maintain and simplify the codebase;
- - improve the user experience
+ - improve the user experience.

 See the Changelog for more details.